jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Discuss the topic with coworkers.
 Can you aggregate the ideas of several conference talks into your own presentation?

-Many conferences post much of their content online afterwards.
 Here are some conference resources:
 * General Software Engineering:
     * [O'Reilly Conference Playlists](https://www.youtube.com/@oreilly/playlists) - This is part of O'Reilly Publishing